Check out our event calendar for our festival schedule, and read below to learn about the wonderful folks putting on Valley Pride.

 She loves volunteering with local theatres and performing on stage.
 When she’s home, Melanie enjoys writing, drawing, or playing video games with an animal in her lap.

-Ashley Cyr (they/she) Board Member, Co-Chair
+Ashley Cyr (she/they) Board Member, Chair & Fund Development

 A person with brown hair is smiling at the camera.
 They are wearing a tshirt, ball cap, and fanny pack.

-Mel Hiltz (they/them)
+Mel Hiltz (they/them) Board Member, Treasurer

 Mel is a non-binary hairstylist and the owner of Bridge Beauty Bar, a gender-neutral and inclusive salon dedicated to advocating for safer spaces and breaking the binary in the beauty industry.
 Originally from a small community in Nova Scotia, Mel pursued education and a career in cosmetology in Ontario before returning home and most recently settling in Kentville, Nova Scotia.
 With a commitment to creating a welcoming and inclusive environment for all folks, Mel’s passion for diversity and inclusivity shines through in their work at Bridge Beauty Bar.

-Holly Stewart (she/her) Board Member
+Holly Stewart (she/her) Board Member, Volunteer Coordinator

 Holly is a nature and music enthusiast, and a dedicated home educating parent with a background in life sciences.
 Her passion for lifelong learning fuels her drive to creating a nurturing environment for her family and community.
 She believes in the power of collectivity and strength in numbers, with a vision to include all ages and stages, to foster a sense of belonging, celebration, and support within the pride community.